List of Royal Navy deployments: Operation Kipion

+9th Mine Counter-Measures Squadron were withdrawn from the region and it was unclear how or whether they will be replaced.

 Operation Kipion Mine Countermeasures

-The Royal Navy maintains a permanent presence in the Gulf consisting of mine countermeasure vessels.
-It provides continued support to the region ensuring the "safe flow of trade and oil".
-Typically the mine countermeasure vessels are supported by a Royal Fleet Auxiliary ship acting as a 'mothership'.
+The Royal Navy maintained a permanent presence in the Gulf consisting of mine countermeasure vessels.
+These provided continued support to the region ensuring the "safe flow of trade and oil".
+Typically the mine countermeasure vessels were supported by a Royal Fleet Auxiliary ship acting as a 'mothership'.

-As of January 2023 the following ships are assigned: RFA Cardigan Bay, HMS Chiddingfold, HMS Middleton and HMS Bangor.
+As of 2025/26, these forces were withdrawn from the region.

 Littoral Response Group (South)

 Littoral Response Group (South), to deploy from late 2023, is to be based at the UK Joint Logistics Support Base in Duqm, Oman with responsibility for the Indo-Pacific.
 As of 2023, the principal vessels for LRG (South) were RFAs Argus and Lyme Bay.
 The LRG concept provides the UK options in an era of sub-threshold competition, a "grey zone" where nation states and actors compete in a hostile manner using tactics below the threshold of war.
 The newly elected Labour government's decision to retire the Albion-class assault ships meant that, in future, only vessels from the Royal Fleet Auxiliary would be available to equip both Littoral Response Groups North and South.
 This put the viability of the concept into question.